tklab-tud/uscxml/README.md

     1. You can register at the global Factory Singleton via <tt>Factory::register*(prototypeInstance)</tt>
     2. Or provide a new Factory instance to selected interpreters as an in-between.
 3. Write an interpreter using your new functionality.

+<b>Note:</b> Within the language bindings, you will have to inherit the base classes without the <tt>Impl</tt>
+suffix.
+Have a look at the examples in <tt>embedding/<tt> for examples.

+#### Ad-hoc Extensions

+Sometimes, it is more suited to provide an interpreter with an already instantiated extension (e.g. an IOProcessor with an existing connection).
+In this case, it is somewhat awkward to register a prototype and have all initialization in its <tt>create(Interpreter interpreter)</tt> method.
+While you can still dispatch over the interpreter instance and access information from some global Interpreter->Data map, there is a more straight-forward approach, e.g. in Java:

+    Interpreter interpreter = Intepreter.fromURI(uri);
+    AdhocIOProcessor ioProc = new AdhocIOProcessor(Whatever youLike);
+    ioProc.setParameter1(something);
+    interpreter.addIOProcessor(ioProc);

+This will cause the interpreter to use the given instance for all send requests targeting one of the types returned by <tt>ioProc.getNames()</tt> and not instantiate an instance via the factory.
+The instance can deliver events into the interpreter via <tt>returnEvent(Event e, boolean toExternalQueue)</tt>.
+The same approach can be used for invokers:

+    Interpreter interpreter = Intepreter.fromURI(uri);
+    TestAdhocInvoker invoker1 = new TestAdhocInvoker(Whatever youLike);
+    invoker1.setParameter1(something);
+    interpreter.setInvoker("invokeId", invoker1);

+This will cause the interpreter to use the given instance for a given <tt>invokeId</tt> and not instantiate via the factory.
+Similarly, datamodels can be registered via <tt>interpreter.setDataModel(DataModel dm)</tt>.

+<b>Note:</b> Providing ad-hoc extensions is only supported before the interpreter is started.
+If you change
+instances with a running interpreter, the behavior is undefined.

 # Acknowledgments